learningequality/kolibri-docs/docs/coach.rst

 View Learner Reports
 ~~~~~~~~~~~~~~~~~~~~

-Click a class on the **Coach** dashboard to display the list of enrolled learners, and the group they are assigned to (if applicable).
+Click a desired class inside the initial view of the **Coach** dashboard, and it will open the **Learners** tab (|learners| icon).
+Here you can see the list of learners enrolled in the class, and the group they are assigned to (if applicable).

 When you click the username of a learner, you will see a list of content channels they accessed, and the last time they were active on each of them: